Joel Garner: Career

 However, it was in limited overs cricket that Garner put his height to use with devastating effect: in 98 matches he took 146 wickets.
 He had the ability to unleash a devastating yorker, as well as generate more bounce.
 As of January 2020, he is one of only two players with more than 100 ODI wickets at an average of under 20 runs per wicket, while his economy rate of 3.09 runs per over is the best ever for any bowler who bowled at least 1000 balls.
 He is the all-time highest ranked ODI bowler.

 His 5 for 39 in the 1979 Cricket World Cup final against England remains the best ever performance by a bowler in a final; it included a spell of 5 wickets for 4 runs, and he was on a hat-trick twice.

 He was also the part of the West Indian team which was runner-up in 1983 ICC Cricket World Cup.
 In the first league match with India, he, along with Sir Andy Roberts, set the highest ever 10th wicket partnership in World Cup history (71), but chasing 262, West Indies were reduced to 157-9 but Garner and Roberts added 71 runs to make 228 and West Indies lost by 34 runs.

 Garner played for Barbados in the West Indies, for South Australia in the Sheffield Shield and alongside Viv Richards and Ian Botham for Somerset in the English County Championship.

 In Barbados, his club team was YMPC.
 During his time playing for Barbados, he was captain in 1986.
 He revealed his tactics to Derek Pringle as “It’s quite simple.
 Me and Macko [Malcolm Marshall] open the bowling and nip out the top order.
 We have a rest and the other bowlers come on and keep it tight.
 Then me and Macko come on and blast out the tail.
 We have a bat, get a hundred lead and bowl them out again.”

 Until the appearance of the 7 ft 1 in tall Pakistani fast bowler Mohammad Irfan in 2010, Garner, former Australian pace bowler Bruce Reid and Irish fast bowler Boyd Rankin were the equal-tallest players ever to play international cricket.

 Geoff Boycott said of Joel Garner "They should cut Joel Garner off at the knees to make him bowl at a normal height".

 After retirement

 In October 2010 Garner was named interim manager of the West Indies for the tour of Sri Lanka.
-He was one of the new faces in the team including captain Darren Sammy.
+He was one of the new faces in the team including captain Daren Sammy.

 In the 2013 election he was the BCA candidate for vice-president of the West Indies Cricket Board, losing to Dave Cameron's running mate, Emmanuel Nanthan of Dominica, 8–4.
 As of 2016 he continues as Barbados Cricket Association president, spearheads West Indies' drive in Masters Cricket, has served as a West Indies selector, and fulfils various other duties.